mpetrekanics/futball/readme.txt

 .
 (PERIOD)  : change between tactics

 I : log some information
+P : pause the game
+F1 : change the color of the left player
+F2 : change the color of the right player

 // ideas, new features
 - randomize the attacking and the defense : not exact positions but squares where to go randomly